zen3ger/conrod-guessing_game/README.md

 In our data `info` is used for the `Text`, and `guess` used for the `TextBox`s content.
 There was also one more `Text` for showing the guesses left, the data for that is going to be in an other struct, as it has more to do with the rules of the game.

 Now we define all the data for the game, and the behaviour aka. rules of the game.
+Append the following to the `app.rs` file.

 ```rust
 pub struct GameData {
     secret_num: i32,